sayed8901/job_portal_system_backend/README.md

 1. Fill out the registration form with the relevant information and click the **POST** button.
 2. A confirmation link will be automatically sent to your email.
 Please check your inbox.
 3. Verify your account by clicking on the confirmation link provided in the email.
-4. After verification, return to the project site and navigate to `/account/login` to log in with your username and password.
+4. After verification, return to the project site and navigate to `/account/login` to log in with your credentials.

-### 2. Role-Based Activities
+### Role-Based Activities

 Once logged in, you can perform activities specific to your role.
-For a full list of available actions, you can check out the **API Endpoints** section below.
+For a full list of available actions, you can check out the **`API Endpoints`** section below.

 ---